Rechard16/Cat-Dog-Classifier/methodology.md

 We trained 10 models which use 80% train set for each model.

 And use the best model in `Different Kernel` part, voting for the result.

+You can find more information through [Ensemble Learning](/CNN part/Ensemble Learning).